 Does RetroArch require port-forwarding to work?

-- Yes, the host needs to forward the ports properly, please read the Setup Guide below.
+- Yes, the host needs to forward the ports properly.
+There is a fallback mechanism that can be employed by those who can't forward the ports, please read the Setup Guide below.

 Does it support more than two players?